microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/microk8s/microk8s_azure/arm_template/dc_vanilla/_index.md

   ![PowerShell logon script run](./06.gif)

-  Once the script finishes it's run, the logon script PowerShell session will be closed, the Windows wallpaper will change, and the Azure Arc Data Controller will have been deployed on the cluster and be ready to use:
+  Once the script finishes it's run, the logon script PowerShell session will be closed, the Windows wallpaper will change, and the Azure Arc Data Controller will have been deployed on the cluster and be ready for use:

   ![Wallpaper Change](./07.png)

 - Since this scenario is deploying the Azure Arc Data Controller, you will also notice additional newly deployed Azure resources in the resources group (at this point you should have **16** various Azure resources deployed).
 The important ones to notice are:

-  - **Azure Arc enabled Kubernetes cluster** - Azure Arc enabled data services deployed in directly connected are using this type of resource in order to deploy the data services [cluster extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-extensions) as well as for using Azure Arc [Custom locations](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-custom-locations).
+  - **Azure Arc enabled Kubernetes cluster** - Azure Arc enabled data services deployed in directly connected mode is using this resource to deploy the data services [cluster extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-extensions), as well as using Azure Arc [Custom locations](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-custom-locations).

-  - **Custom location** - provides a way for tenant administrators to use their Azure Arc enabled Kubernetes clusters as target locations for deploying Azure services instances.
+  - **Custom location** - provides a way for tenant administrators to use their Azure Arc enabled Kubernetes clusters as a target location for deploying Azure services.

   - **Azure Arc Data Controller** - The data controller that is now deployed on the Kubernetes cluster.